learn-static/writing-with-visualizations/content/instructors/topic-data.md

 The stopword list used for the State of the Union Address and Party Platform topic modeling is the Buckley-Salton stopword list, retrieved from Alan Liu's workshop at [http://dhworkshop.pbworks.com/w/file/105416844/Buckley-Salton-stopword-list.txt](http://dhworkshop.pbworks.com/w/file/105416844/Buckley-Salton-stopword-list.txt){:target="_blank" rel="noopener"}.
 The Buckley-Salton stopword list was also used for the Party Platforms, with the addition of three words: america, american, and americans.

+---

 ## Prepare New Topic Data

 **Formatting Topic Data**

-When formatted topic data is added to the project template /_data/topics/ and /_data/documents/ folders, the Writing with Visualizations project template will automatically generate line graphs that show the percentage of each topic across all documents.
+When formatted topic data is added to the project template `/_data/topics/` and `/_data/documents/` folders, the Writing with Visualizations project template will automatically generate line graphs that show the percentage of each topic across all documents.

 You will need to upload:

 **A "Topic" CSV**

-A CSV containing the fields topic, tokencount, words, and topicname:
+A CSV containing values for the fields topic, tokencount, words, and topicname:

+The first row should contain field names, like so: `topic,tokencount,words,topicname`.
+Following rows should contain the following information in each column:

-topic: a number assigned by the topic modeling software to a particular cluster of words
+- `topic`: a number assigned by the topic modeling software to a particular cluster of words
-tokencount: the number of times the words in this topic appear in the corpus
+- `tokencount`: the number of times the words in this topic appear in the corpus
-words: a set of words that the topic modeling software clustered together into a topic
+- `words`: a set of words that the topic modeling software clustered together into a topic
-topicname: a name assigned to the topic by you or your students.
+- `topicname`: a name assigned to the topic by you or your students.

 Example: